 The Best Years: 2019, 2020, 2024

-If the Model X were a premium wine, 2019 and 2020 would be exceptional years.
+If the Model X were a premium wine, 2019 and 2020 would be outstanding years.
 These models cranked up the efficiency dial on the electric powertrain and gave the vehicle software a significant boost.

 The Neutral Years: 2023